oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_metric_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Resource group that you want to use as a filter.
+                                            <div>Resource group that you want to match.
+A null value returns only metric data that has no resource groups.
 The specified resource group must exist in the definition of the posted metric.
 Only one resource group can be applied per metric.
-A valid resourceGroup value starts with an alphabetical character and includes only alphanumeric characters, periods (.), underscores (_), hyphens (-), and dollar signs ($).
-Avoid entering confidential information.</div>
+A valid resourceGroup value starts with an alphabetical character and includes only alphanumeric characters, periods (.), underscores (_), hyphens (-), and dollar signs ($).</div>
                                             <div>Example: `frontend-fleet`</div>
                                                         </td>
             </tr>